Luciano's blog

 • Astro — static site generator

-• GitHub Actions — builds and deploys on every push to master
+• GitHub Actions — builds and deploys on every push to main

 • GitHub Pages — hosting, served via custom domain